-1 Central Bank of Bahrain Volume Rulebook Conventional Bank
+2. A. Central Bank of Bahrain Volume Central Bank of Bahrain Rulebook Conventional Ban

-MODULE CM: Credit Risk Management CHAPTER CM-5: The Monitoring and Control of Large Exposures of Banks Licensed by the CBB
+MODULE CM: Credit Risk Management

+CHAPTER CM-5: The Monitoring and Control of Large Exposures of Banks Licensed by the CBB

+Balliks Licensed by the CBB